windflow-pl/MBDM/README.md

 MBDM is a set of MATLAB functions that can be used to construct and solve a multi-body problem of general complexity.
 The assumptions of the code are that bodies are rigid, and joints are frictionless.
 More about the code and its usage can be found on https://www.windflow.pl/project/MBD

+## Documentation

+Documentation is in from of [compiled pdf file](./DOCS/TN_MBDM.pdf).
+It covers definition of bodies and joints, and basic derivation of all equations.

 ## Examples

 ### Wind Turbine